McPhelpsius/FreeCodeCamp-Weather/r1-log.md

 ###R1D15 & D16
 Slow going 100 days
 More Scotch.io graphql and react
-App works, but with a bug of not showing new message
+App works, but with a bug of not showing new messag

+###R1D17
+Debugging scotch graphql and apollo chat app
+Done